Abe-Kuroda honeymoon soured by fiscal friction

 Their differences over fiscal policy needed to cut Japan's staggering public debt, which at 230 percent of GDP is twice the U.S. figure and about 50 points higher than perilous Greece, have so far been masked by their shared determination to end deflation.

-The perception of common purpose is critical to giving businesses, markets and consumers the confidence to change behavior and ensure that the stimulus measures and inflation targets are effective.
+The perception of common purpose is critical to giving businesses, markets and consumers the confidence to change behaviour and ensure that the stimulus measures and inflation targets are effective.

 But the mask began to slip last year when Abe decided to delay a sales tax hike, making Japan's primary fiscal goal harder to achieve.